 Gender No distinction is made in the

 reassignment assessment of entitlement as a

 - result of gender identity.

 Marriage and civil There is no distinction between

 partnership the treatment of married

 persons or persons in a civil

 partnership

 Pregnancy and No changes are proposed to Households with children will have

 maternity affect people with this a higher applicable amount.

 characteristic Norwich City Council has not

 implemented the wider welfare

 benefit policy which restricts that

 assistance to the first two children

 in a household.

 Race/ethnicity Brexit removed entitlement Negative This element of the policy is

 from EU nationals without dictated by Government by way of

 Includes ethnic or 'settled status'.
 This is in statutory instrument and cannot be

 national origins addition to the restrictions to amended by the Council

 benefit already in place on non-

 EU nationals

 Religion and belief No distinction is made in the

 assessment of entitlement as a

 result of religious belief

 Sex/gender No distinction is made in the

 assessment of entitlement as a

-Sexual orientation result of biological gender No distinction is made in the
+Coursel orientation result of biological gender

-Sexual orientation
+Sexual orientation No distinction is made in the

 assessment of entitlement as a

 Other groups result of sexual orientation.
 Positive

-Other groups By using the self-employed earnings figures as determined
+Other groups By using the self-employed Positive

-0 0
+earnings figures as determined

-by the Secretary of State from 1 April 2023, we have identified
+by the Secretary of State from 1

-April 2025, we have identified
+April 2023, we have identified

 that more customers will receive additional CTR, creating an additional benefit.
 By retaining a 100% scheme the council is retaining a scheme that benefits some of the most economically vulnerable residents in the city.
-Positive What evidence and data has been used for this asse essment, including o community e ngagement and consultation? , , , , authorities (Norfolk County Counc re invited to comment on the propo e Police and (Crime Commissioner) and the Financ ial Inclusion The council received responses from all those consulte d with.
+Positive What evidence and data has been used for this asso essment, including o community e ngagement and consultation?
+The major precepting authorities (Norfolk County Council and the Office of the Police and Crime Commissioner) and the Financial Inclusion Consortium (FIC) were invited to comment on the proposals.
+The council received responses from all those consulte d with.
 Citizens Advice Cost of Living dashboard - How does the cost of living crisis differ between local areas?
 Flourish Incomes, capital holdings, age, sex and household make-up of existing recipients of Council Tax Reduction Scheme are known.
 Data regarding disability can be inferred from both income and qualification for additional premiums.
 Data regarding ethnicity, sexual orientation, religious beliefs and language is minimal as these characteristics are not relevant when assessing entitlement.
 Respondents to the budget consultation were given the option to provide ethnicity, age, sexual orientation, disability and religious beliefs in addition to their answers.
 The Equality Impact Assessment must be able to influence the proposal and decision.
 This section asks how your understanding of the impacts identified has influenced your proposal, and how the findings of the Equality Impact Assessment can be measured going forward.
 How has the equality impact assessment informed or changed the proposal?
 Given the continuation of the existing 100% scheme with annual up ratings of the applicable amounts is being recommended, the impact on applicants has not changed.